mvolkmann/blog/src/lua.md

 Download the source for Lua and build it by following these steps:

-- If Lua was installed with Homebrew, uninstall it by entering `brew uninstall lua`
 - Download the Lua source code from {% aTargetBlank "https://www.lua.org/download.html", "Lua Download" %}.
 - Unzip and untar the downloaded file.